 Date Measure

 Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance

 July 29 • • Extended the six-month loan moratorium for another three months (October- December) to individuals who have lost their jobs in 2020 and have yet to find new employment.
 Those who had salary pay cuts would be offered reduced loan installments in line with their new salaries for a period of at least six months.
-Banks have also committed to provide repayment flexibility to other individuals and all SME borrowers affected by COVID-19. •
+Banks have also committed to provide repayment •

+August 1 • • flexibility to other individuals and all SME borrowers affected by COVID-19. •

-August 1 • • Bonowers anected by COVID-13. •
+August i • • • •

 August 12 • • • [Securities Commission] raised gearing limit for real estate investment trusts (REITs) from 50 percent to 60 percent with immediate effect until 2022, to allow greater cash flow flexibility and managers' efficient management of REIT debt and capital structures. •

 August 17 • • • •

 August 28 • • • •

 September 3 • • • •

 September 10 • • • •

 September 23 • Announced additional economic stimulus worth MYR 10 billion (0.7 percent of GDP), comprising of cash assistance to low- to middle-income households and individuals, wage subsidies, and grants to small businesses. • •

 September 28 • • • Extended temporary margin flexibilities un year-end, from September 30 previously.
-During the interim period, brokers can continue to exercise discretion whether to impose force selling measures on clients and accept other types of collateral from investors such as bonds, unit trusts, gold and immovable properties for purposes of margin financing.
+During the interim period, brokers can continue to exercise discretion whether to impose force selling measures on clients, and accept other types of collateral from investors such as bonds, unit trusts, gold and immovable properties for purposes o margin financing.
 Previously, brokers wer required to automatically liquidate their clients' margin accounts if the equity valu in those accounts fall below 130 per cent their respective outstanding balances.

 September 29 • • • •

-October 1

-• • • •
+October 1 • • • •

-Containment submitted from August 10 for travel starting on August 17. • Made mask-wearing mandatory in crowded places and on public transport. • Resumed cross-border travel between Malaysia and Singapore via the Reciprocal Green Lane (for essential business and official purposes only) and the Periodic Commuting Arrangement (for visitors holding a long-term pass in the other country for work or business purposes).
-Announced the extension of the RMCO until December 31.
-The ban on foreign tourists remain.
-Imposed entry ban on 23 countries with over 150,000 COVID-19 cases.
-Relaxed entry ban on visit pass-holders from 23 countries. • ies until pusly. an her to ients, from gold ses of s were eir values cent of s.
-Imposed enhanced MCO in four districts in Sabah from September 29-October 12; enhanced MCO (EMCO) means entry and exit into those areas are restricted and all businesses except for essential services are shut.
-[Sarawak] Tightened travel conditions for those intending to enter the state, following the rise in COVID-19 cases in neighboring Sabah.
-[Sarawak] Imposed stricter travel measures by prohibiting Malaysians and non-citizens
+L J 1 1

+Containment

+submitted from August 10 for travel starting on August 17.

+•

+Made mask-wearing mandatory in crowded

+places and on public transport.

+•

+Resumed cross-border travel between

+Malaysia and Singapore via the Reciprocal

+Green Lane (for essential business and

+official purposes only) and the Periodic

+Commuting Arrangement (for visitors

+holding a long-term pass in the other country for work or business purposes).

+Announced the extension of the RMCO

+until December 31.
+The ban on foreign

+tourists remain.

+Imposed entry ban on 23 countries with

+over 150,000 COVID-19 cases.

+Relaxed entry ban on visit pass-holders

+from 23 countries.

+•

+1111 - Imposed ophonood MCO is four districts in

+es until Isly.
+Imposed enhanced MCO in four districts in Sabah from September 29-October 12;

+וטוע. ז enhanced MCO (EMCO) means entry and

+er to exit into those areas are restricted and all

+ents, businesses except for essential services

+om are shut.

+gold

+es of were

+eir

+values

+cent of

+[Sarawak] Tightened travel conditions for these intending to enter the state, following

+those intending to enter the state, following the rise in COVID-19 cases in neighboring

+Sabah.

+[Sarawak] Imposed stricter travel measures

+by prohibiting Malaysians and non-citizens